Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-02-chicks-have-landed.md

 I piled the two older kids in the car and off we went!

 When we arrived at the post office, I could hear the chirping from the lobby.
 This is the first time that I've ever said, "Hi!
-I'm here to pick up my chicks." __Random quiz time:__ Did you know that you can also send [live bees and scorpions](https://pe.usps.com/text/pub52/pub52c5_008.htm) through the mail?
+I'm here to pick up my chicks." __Random quiz time:__ Did you know that you can also send {{<a "live bees and scorpions" "https://pe.usps.com/text/pub52/pub52c5_008.htm">}} through the mail?

 And just like that, they handed over a box with a chirping commotion emanating from its contents.